 Depending on your desired deployment, you may need to enable certain ports and specify their function.
-By default, only the regular ports are enabled.
-So, if you need to use management or mirror port functionality, you need to enable the management ports, which are ports 1 and 2.
+By default, only two regular ports are enabled.
+So, if you need to use management, mirror, sniffer, or failover port functionality, you need to enable the management ports, which are ports 1 and 2.